12 Best Microsoft Access Alternatives: Tested & Reviewed

 Bottom line

 Neon is a great choice for developers who need scalability, branching, and automated infrastructure.
-However, it requires SQL knowledge, so is not suited for no-code users.
+However, it requires SQL knowledge, so it is not suited for no-code users.

 11. Memento Database: Best for mobile-first databases